 A generic POA document that does not contain any limitations typically gives an agent broad power over medical or financial decisions.
 However, there are still a few things that an agent cannot do.
-One of the fundamental rules governing an agent’s power is that they are expected to act in their principal’s best interest.
+One of the fundamental rules governing an agent’s power is that they are expected to act in their principal’s best interests.

 An agent with power of attorney can’t:

 - Change a principal’s will.

-- Break their fiduciary duty to act in the principal’s best interest.
+- Break their fiduciary duty to act in the principal’s best interests.

 - Make decisions on behalf of the principal after their death.
-POA ends with the death of the principal (The POA may also be named the executor of the principal’s will, or the agent may petition to become administrator of their estate if the principal dies without a will.)
+(POA ends with the death of the principal.
+However, the agent may also be named as the executor of the principal’s will, or the agent may petition to become administrator of their estate if the principal dies without a will.)

 - Change or transfer POA to someone else.
-An agent has the right to decline their appointment at any time.
-However, unless the principal named a co-agent or alternate agent in the same POA document or is still competent to appoint someone else to act on their behalf, an agent cannot choose who takes over their duties.
+(An agent has the right to decline their appointment at any time.
+Unless the principal named a co-agent or alternate agent in the same POA document or is still competent to appoint someone else to act on their behalf, an agent cannot choose who takes over their duties.)

 The Uniform Power of Attorney Act

 Each state has statutes that govern how power of attorney documents are written and interpreted.
 This can complicate matters when a principal decides what powers to give to their agent and when an agent tries to determine what actions are legally within their power.

-For this reason, all states have begun adopting the Uniform Power of Attorney Act (UPOAA).
-Created in 2006 by the Uniform Law Commission, this law aims to create universal default rules for POA contracts across states.
+For this reason, many states have begun adopting the Uniform Power of Attorney Act (UPOAA).
+Created in 2006 by the Uniform Law Commission, this law aims to establish universal rules for POA contracts across states.
 It determines which powers are included in the document by default and which must be explicitly addressed in order to be bestowed on an agent.